-- M. When, while the ball is in play, he is off the base and is legally touched with the ball. - N. When, on a force out, an infielder tags him with the ball or holds the ball on the base to which the baserunner is forced to advance, before the baserunner can reach that base. - O. When running toward any base, he runs more than three feet outside his established base path to avoid being tagged with the ball in the hands of an infielder. - P. If he physically passes a preceding baserunner before that baserunner has been put out. - Q. When he positions himself behind and not in contact with the base to get a running start on any fly ball. - EFFECT Sec.
-5 M-Q The ball remains live and in play and all other baserunners are in jeopardy. - R. When he positions himself behind and not in contact with the base to get a running start when the pitch has been released but has not yet reached or crossed the home plate / strike mat or been hit. - EFFECT Sec.
+- M. When, while the ball is in play, they are off the base and are legally touched with the ball. - N. When, on a force out, an infielder tags them with the ball or holds the ball on the base to which the baserunner is forced to advance, before the baserunner can reach that base. - O. When running toward any base, they run more than three feet outside their established base path to avoid being tagged with the ball in the hands of an infielder. - P. If they physically pass a preceding baserunner before that baserunner has been put out. - Q. When they position themselves behind and not in contact with the base to get a running start on any fly ball. - EFFECT Sec.
+5 M-Q The ball remains live and in play and all other baserunners are in jeopardy. - R. When they position themselves behind and not in contact with the base to get a running start when the pitch has been released but has not yet reached or crossed the home plate / strike mat or been hit. - EFFECT Sec.
 5 R This is a lead off, the ball is dead, the baserunner is out and all other baserunners must return to the last base legally held at the time of the pitch.
-"No Pitch" will be called by the plate umpire. - S. If he fails to return to touch the base to which he is entitled when play is resumed after any suspension of play, if an infielder legally holds the ball on that base. - T. If he leaves his base to advance to the next base before a fly ball has been touched or touches some object, provided that if the fly ball is caught and returned to an infielder and legally held on the base left or if an infielder touches the baserunner with the ball, before the baserunner returns to retouch his original base. - U. When he fails to touch an intervening base or bases (including awarded bases) in regular or reverse order, while the ball is in play, and the ball is held legally on the missed base, or the baserunner is legally touched with the ball, while off the base. - EFFECT Sec.
-5 S-U These are appeal plays and the defensive team loses its right to make an appeal on any of these situations, if the appeal is not made known before the next legal or illegal pitch, intentional walk, or illegal pitcher action or before all fielders have left fair territory. - V. When running to the scoring line, he doesn't cross the scoring line and an infielder holds the ball in his hand while touching the home plate / strike mat and appeals to the umpire.
+"No Pitch" will be called by the plate umpire. - S. If they fail to return to touch the base to which they are entitled when play is resumed after any suspension of play, if an infielder legally holds the ball on that base. - T. If they leave their base to advance to the next base before a fly ball has been touched or touches some object, provided that if the fly ball is caught and returned to an infielder and legally held on the base left or if an infielder touches the baserunner with the ball, before the baserunner returns to retouch their original base. - U. When they fail to touch an intervening base or bases (including awarded bases) in regular or reverse order, while the ball is in play, and the ball is held legally on the missed base, or the baserunner is legally touched with the ball, while off the base. - EFFECT Sec.
+5 S-U These are appeal plays and the defensive team loses its right to make an appeal on any of these situations, if the appeal is not made known before the next legal or illegal pitch, intentional walk, or illegal pitcher action or before all fielders have left fair territory. - V. When running to the scoring line, they don't cross the scoring line and an infielder holds the ball in their hand while touching the home plate / strike mat and appeals to the umpire.
 Also baserunners attempting to score by touching the scoring line are out if they touch the home plate / strike mat or cross over the home plate / strike mat in fair territory, whether a play is made or not.